valantic/spartacus-mock/CONTRIBUTING.md

 1. Clone the repository
 2. Make sure, you use the same node version for your project and the spartacus-mock, to make npm link work
+3. Make sure, you have the compiled spartacus libraries somewhere available (SAP RBSC via S-User Token) or self hosted on a Gitlab Private Repo
+4. Add an `.npmrc` file containing the credentials
-3. Run `npm install` in the root of this project
+5. Run `npm install` in the root of this project
-4. Run `npm link` in the root of this project to be able to use the current dev version of the library in your spartacus project
+6. Run `npm link` in the root of this project to be able to use the current dev version of the library in your spartacus project
-5. Run `npm run watch` to start the watch mode
+7. Run `npm run watch` to start the watch mode
-6. Run `npm link @valantic/spartacus-mock` in your spartacus project's root folder to link the dev version of the library
+8. Run `npm link @valantic/spartacus-mock` in your spartacus project's root folder to link the dev version of the library
-7. When you're done, make a pull request with your changes
+9. When you're done, make a pull request with your changes